 All Starlink satellites beyond the first shell of 1,584 are being equipped with laser interconnects so that the satellites can relay data from one satellite to the next until a ground station is in range.

-Once these laser-equipped shells are fully built out (perhaps later in 2022), SpaceX will have the technical capability to offer truly global coverage regardless of ground stations - even far from shore, or in more countries internationally.
+With the addition of laser-equipped satellites becoming more prevalent in later versions of the Starlink satellites, especially in the polar regions, SpaceX now has the capability to offer truly global coverage regardless of ground stations - even far from shore, or in more countries internationally.

 But even with truly global coverage, that still doesn't mean that everyone who wants to sign up for Starlink will be able to.